benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 20.md

 #### Route lookup
 Packet forwarding is based on the destination IP address on the packet.
 When a router receives and parses a packet, it extracts the destination IP address from the packet and does the lookup.

+**Number of entries** in the forwarding table is significant - it must fit into the router memory and be efficient.

+Number of table entries in